jwir3/git-risk/README.md

 Bug #0

-Note: The following commits did not have tickets associated with them (or git-risk couldn't find them), so there might be undocumented issues that have regression(s) stemming from these commits' interactions with the merge.
+Note: The following commits did not have tickets associated with them (or git-risk couldn\'t find them), so there might be undocumented issues that have regression(s) stemming from these commits' interactions with the merge.

 c2a881d (No Ticket): Added git-risk-info and renamed README.txt to README.md.